turingschool/career-development-curriculum-site/module_two/mod2_week2.md

 ## Coffee Chat Deliverable
 We have gathered a list of Mentors that are excited to be your first coffee-chat opportunity.
 Your instructor will DM you with your assigned mentor for outreach.
 We would like you to practice these as warm-outreach opportunities, so don't ask for a coffee chat with - "my instructor gave me your name, and I'm supposed to have a coffee chat with you".
 Use the strategies we outlined in this lesson!

-✅ Send the following in a message to your instructors.
+✅ Send the following in a message to @megan.

 1. The initial message you sent to your interviewee.
 1. Your answers to the following questions: